 Moreover, issues that may arise in any scale-up and technology transfer and continued commercial scale manufacture of our products may lead to significant delays in our development, marketing approval and commercial timelines and negatively impact our financial performance.
 For example, a production-related issue resulted in an interruption in the supply of Auryxia in the third and fourth quarters of 2016.
 This supply interruption negatively impacted Keryx's revenues in 2016.
 This supply interruption was resolved, and we have taken and continue to take actions designed to prevent future interruptions in the supply of Auryxia.
 However, we recently experienced issues in manufacturing Auryxia, and if we continue to experience manufacturing issues or our actions to prevent future interruptions are not successful, we may experience additional supply issues.
+In addition, before we can manufacture product at a new site, we must validate the process at that site.
+If the process validation is unsuccessful, or takes longer than we anticipate, we may have to expend additional resources and could experience a supply interruption.
 Any future supply interruptions, whether quality or quantity based, for Auryxia or vadadustat, if and where approved, would negatively and materially impact our reputation and financial condition.